Constraint stability in permutations and action traces: Introduction

 \begin{te}[Theorem \ref{th:amalgamation}] Let $G_1$ and $G_2$ be two countable groups with a common subgroup $H$.
 Suppose that $G_1$ is stable in permutations and $G_2$ is $\vp$-constraint stable, for every homomorphism $\vp\colon H\to\Pi_k\s{n_k}$.
 Then $G_1*_HG_2$ is stable in permutations. \end{te}

 In the process, we generalise a few classical results, our conceptual results on stability of groups from~\cite{Ar-Pa2} and results on stability of amenable groups from~\cite{BLT} (precise references are given below).
-The study of constraint stability initiated in~\cite{Ar-Pa3} is more general than that of stability as considered in~\cite{Ar-Pa2, BLT}.
-The action traces are well-suited to this more general setting and allow to overcome the use of invariant random subgroups essential to~\cite{BLT}.
+The study of constraint stability initiated in~\cite{Ar-Pa3} is more general than that of stability as considered in~\cites{Ar-Pa2, BLT}.
+The action traces are well-suited to this more general setting and allow to interpret the use of invariant random subgroups from~\cite{BLT} in finitary terms.
 The next theorem is our main technical result, see Definition~\ref{def:At} and Definition~\ref{def:caT} for the terminology.

 \begin{te}[Theorem \ref{te:constraint stable}] Let $H\leqslant G$ be countable groups, $G$ amenable and $H$ finite.
 Let $\vp\colon H\to\Pi_k\s{{n_k}}$ be a homomorphism.
 Then $G$ is $\vp$-constraint stable if and only if every $\vp$-constraint action trace is $\vp$-constraint residually finite. \end{te}